 Monitoring and Interventions for Meconium-Stained Amniotic Fluid

-As labor progresses, monitoring for meconium-stained amniotic fluid becomes essential to confirm the safety of both mother and baby.
-Care providers typically assess amniotic fluid during vaginal examinations and may use electronic fetal monitoring to observe fetal heart rate patterns.
-If meconium is detected, interventions may be initiated to manage potential risks.
+As labor progresses, care providers assess amniotic fluid during vaginal examinations and may use electronic fetal monitoring to track heart rate patterns.
+If meconium is detected, specific interventions can be started to manage the risks.

 Preparing for Labor: What Parents Should Know About Meconium